How Often Should You Paint the Outside of Your House?

 Before beginning to paint, get your home exterior into top shape.
 Treat mold or insect pests.
 Replace any rotten wood, and repair cracks and holes in stucco or similar finishes.
 Caulk seams and putty any holes and pits in the surface.
 Sandblast if you need to remove loose, bubbling, peeling, or cracking paint.
 Follow up with a power wash, being careful to follow the manufacturer's recommended range and amount of pressure.

-After cleaning, your house should be allowed to dry completely, to avoid trapping moisture under the paint.
+After cleaning, allow your house to dry completely, so you'll avoid trapping moisture under the paint.
 For the same reason, wait a few days after a heavy rain prior to painting the exterior of your home.

 Check the weather forecast.
 Painting goes best in dry, mild weather, which is not overly windy.
 Outdoor temperatures between 50-90 degrees are advised to ensure optimal drying of the paint.

 Hire a professional painting contractor for an exterior paint job that will look great now and for years to come.